Who Is Seth MacFarlane?

-Early Life and Career
+Early Life and Animation Career

 The soon-to-be animator was drawing beloved cartoons like Woody Woodpecker and Fred Flintstone at the age of two, and inquiring about the mechanics of animation as soon as he could talk.
 MacFarlane remembers, "When I was old enough to ask the question, I was asking, 'How are cartoons made?
 How do I do one of these?'"
 He got his first paying job at age nine, when he began publishing his own comic strip in the local Kent newspaper.

 MacFarlane continued drawing and animating throughout high school, and then enrolled at the Rhode Island School of Design (RISD) to study video and animation.
 Though his career ambitions were initially focused on Disney, MacFarlane caught the attention of Hanna-Barbera Productions with his thesis film, Life of Larry, which contained the beginnings of what would later become Family Guy.

 Of the show's belly-laugh appeal, MacFarlane has said, "Particularly now, with the current landscape of sitcoms, we're out to make jokes.
 I think that gets lost in a lot of sitcoms that get caught up in things like story and character development and emotional storytelling.
 That stuff is important, but at the end of the day, 'job one' in sitcoms is you've got to keep people laughing."

 MacFarlane continued to expand his horizons beyond the Griffins and in 2005 revealed another would-be hit series, American Dad!, which he co-created with Matt Weitzman and Mike Barker.
 Even more political in tone, the show follows and satirizes its main character, Stan Smith, a politically and socially conservative CIA officer.

 Outside of his television and film work, Seth MacFarlane has found time to cultivate his love for singing.
-A lifelong fan of big band tunes and retro-style full orchestras, he sang in 2009 at the BBC Proms with a set list of old favorites such as "Singin' in the Rain."
-Regarding his musical passion, MacFarlane says, "I love and am fascinated by exciting orchestration—what you can do with a band that size—and I think in many ways it's a lost art."
+A lifelong fan of big band tunes and retro-style full orchestras, he sang in 2009 at the BBC Proms with a set list of old favorites such as "Singin' in the Rain," and released his Grammy-nominated debut album, Music Is Better Than Words, in 2011.